Ratified 3/11/2021 (Revised 11/02/2023)

 - The charge of this committee is to: work with curriculum committees and faculty across the school’s degree, concentration, certificate, and minor tracks to coordinate curricular specifications and requirements; propose, debate, and approve curricular modifications and additions within existing Media School degrees for consideration by the College Undergraduate Curriculum, Policy, and Records Office; evaluate and approve proposals for new and modified courses under the aegis of the Media School; work with internal and external stakeholders to craft proposals for new degree programs for consideration by the Faculty Advisory Board; undertake periodic evaluations of undergraduate courses to ensure that learning objectives and course structures meet Media School degree guidelines and expectations; recommend to the deans policies and procedures regarding undergraduate programs and online initiatives; and consult with the school’s Graduate Committee when appropriate.

 - The CMS unit elects two members of the tenure-track or non-tenure-track faculty to serve on the Faculty Advisory Board.
 These members generally serve staggered 3-year terms.
 FAB members will be elected when necessary from the members of the unit.
 The director will call for nominations from the faculty and conduct a vote amongst them.
 The highest vote getters who agree to serve will be elected.

 - The unit director appoints two members of the tenured or tenure-track faculty to serve on the Graduate Committee.
-These members serve 3-year terms.
+Terms are 3-years.

-- The unit director appoints one member of faculty (TT or NTT) to serve on the Undergraduate Committee and one member to serve as coordinator for each undergraduate concentration supported by the unit.
-These members serve 3-year terms.
+- The unit director appoints one member of faculty (TT or NTT) to serve on the Undergraduate Committee.
+Terms are 3-years.

 Other committees may be appointed by the director or by the faculty to deal with special issues or concerns.